 Egocentrism is both personal – the feeling that self is at the centre of all there is, and the person has a right to use what there is for personal advantage – and also is a phenomenon of the human species.
 We practise the egocentric world view with personal selfishness and self-righteousness, and in biases at a much broader level, which are national, cultural, and species-wide.
 Humans at the centre of the universe.

-“Getting it” is the reverse… from still-mind meditation, identification is with quiet awareness, where the question is not about “who I am”, or how much we are loving or unloving , or kind or cruel, or how much we can become a good person or how much wickedness should be punished, or what is forgivable or what is not, or what will happen to us when we die.
-The identification is with consciousness that makes no claim on I-me specialness, or superiority.
+“Getting it” is the reverse… from still-mind meditation, identification is with quiet awareness, where the question is not about “who I am”, or should I strive more, or how much we can become a good person or how much wickedness should be punished, or what is forgivable or what is not, or what will happen to us when we die.
+Identification is with consciousness itself, which makes no claim on I-me specialness – the origin of selfishness and cruelty – or superiority, by which we set ourselves up as the judge.
 There is simplicity, fluid easefulness and empathy.

 Categories where you might find outcomes of still-mind meditation (but why bother with categories?)